chriscareycode/cosmic-unicorn/cosmic-doom-guy/README.md

 - Create the folder "doom-guy" to hold the image file
 - Upload doom-guy.jpg to the "doom-guy" folder.
 - Upload doom.guy.py to the root of your pico.

+"doom-guy-photo-400.jpg" is not needed for this script to run.
+This file is a screenshot for the README.

 ## Run the file